 You’ve probably heard of castor oil.
 Folks typically use it as a laxative or for hair growth.

-Looks can be deceiving, and there's no better example for this than foxglove.
-While it makes a popular garden plant because of its bell-shaped flowers, it's got digitalis and other cardiac glycosides.
+Looks can be deceiving, and there’s no better example of this than Foxglove.
+While its bell-shaped flowers make it a popular garden plant, it’s got digitalis and other cardiac glycosides.
 In English?
 Those are chemicals that can harm the heart and even kill you when you ingest any of its parts.

-Duh, with a name like that, it’s common sense to steer clear from the plant.
+Duh, with a name like that, it’s common sense to steer clear of the plant.
 Touching poison ivy can give you a horrible rash.
-Plus if you somehow eat it, it can harm your digestive tract and make it hard for you to breathe.
+Plus, if you somehow eat it, it can harm your digestive tract and make it hard for you to breathe.

-But how can you tell if innocent-looking leaves are poison ivy in disguise?
+But how can you tell whether innocent-looking leaves are poison ivy in disguise?

 Here are the characteristics to watch out for:

 - The leaves look glossy and are never hairy.

 - If it has berries, they’re light yellow or white.